The Decisions You Make In Divorce Will Impact Your Tax Situation

 We Review All Tax Implications So You Are Fully Informed

 The implications of your divorce could reach far into the future, especially when taxes are involved.
-Our Charlestown lawyers are committed to helping protect your assets and minimizing the tax consequences of your divorce as much as possible.
+Our Boston lawyers are committed to helping protect your assets and minimizing the tax consequences of your divorce as much as possible.
 We work with a number of financial experts who can help delineate the tax implications of various aspects of the ending of a marriage.

 For example, payments made for spousal support can affect your taxes, as can payments to support your children.
 Arrangements regarding where your children will live can also affect your tax bill, as can the way in which properties and other assets get divided.
 Members of the military and senior citizens, in particular, may have special tax issues related to divorce that we can help navigate.